Part 2: Solutions

 Why English Doesn't Improve at International Schools in Malaysia

-A breakdown of the four causes commonly seen among families who have relocated for education: the Japanese community environment, 'vague comprehension,' the ratio of Japanese spoken at home, and the Manglish environment.
+A breakdown of the four most common reasons seen in families who have relocated for education โ€” including the Japanese community environment, "vague understanding," the proportion of Japanese spoken at home, and the Manglish environment.

 โ†